woman running from her past… straight into the arms of an untamed man

 Michelle’s past resurfaces and threatens to destroy everything.

-A Review for Loving a Wild Stranger:
+Reviews for Loving a Wild Stranger:

-"5 Stars!
+characters.
+Fans of pioneer romances will enjoy this one.” - Publisher's Weekly "5 Stars!
 The descriptions were so detailed I felt I was in that world.
 I was

 pulled in right away.
 Michelle was such an interesting heroine.
 She's

 smart and resourceful and certainly a match for the brooding hero,

 Luther.
 Their story unfolds in a way that kept me turning the pages, and

 I was rooting for them to find happiness together.
 It's